Rajpratik71/linux-manPages/cpio.md

               Extract files to standard output.

        -E, --pattern-file=FILE
               Read additional patterns specifying filenames to extract or list from FILE.

        --only-verify-crc
               When reading a CRC format archive, only verify the CRC's of each file in the archive, without actually extracting the files.

    Operation modifiers valid only in copy-out mode
        -A, --append
               Append to an existing archive.

        --device-independent, --reproducible
               Create reproducible archives.
 This is equivalent to --ignore-devno --renumber-inodes.

        --ignore-devno
               Store 0 in the device number field of each archive member, instead of the actual device number.

        -O [[USER@]HOST:]ARCHIVE-NAME
               Use ARCHIVE-NAME instead of standard output.
-Optional USER  and HOST  specify  the  user and host names in case of a remote ar‐ chive.
+Optional USER and HOST specify the user and host names in case of a remote archive.

               The output archive name can be specified wither using this option, or using -F (--file), but not both.

        --renumber-inodes
               Renumber inodes when storing them in the archive.